 "We need to move the mentality towards understanding why diversity is important.
 And not just from quota of 'Let’s have some non-white faces in the office,' but how does it feed creativity and improve your ideas.
 The discussion hasn't matured to that."

-*Obubo, Bananuka and The PR Show host Arvind Hickman are among 30 speakers at the BME PR Pros conference - comms in a post mainstream world on Friday.
-Tickets can be obtained here.
+*Obubo, Bananuka and The PR Show host Arvind Hickman were among 30 speakers that presented at the BME PR Pros conference - comms in a post mainstream world